eggsontoast1672/cut-the-red-tape/README.md

 installed.

 On Ubuntu, the command below should get you into shape.
-You may have to run it with super user privilages.
+You may have to run it with super user privileges.
 If you're running an OS other than that, I assume you can handle yourself in the package-downloading department.

 ```bash